hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 String alarmStatus: The alarm's current status.
 String timestamp: The timestamp of the tag to be inserted in ISO 8601 format.

-### InsertDataTableItem
+### InsertNonloggedItem
-This inserts a tag into a data table based on the name of the tag and the Ewon that the tag came from.
-If the data table does not exist, then a new data table will be created.
+This inserts a tag into a Thing based on the name of the tag and the Ewon that the tag came from.
+If the Thing does not exist, then a Thing will be created.
-If useHyphensDataTables is false, then all tags will be will be sorted by Ewon and put on a respective datatable called  'ewonName'-'GeneralDataTableName'-TableData where ewonName is passed as a parameter and GeneralDataTableName is the GeneralDataTableName as configured in Properties and Alerts.
+If useHyphens is false, then all tags will be will be sorted by Ewon and put on a respective Thing called  'ewonName'-'generalMachineName'-non-loggedProperties where ewonName is passed as a parameter and generalMachineName is the generalMachineName as configured in Properties and Alerts.

-If useHypenDataTables is true, then all tags will be organized according to hyphen location within the name.
+If useHyphens is true, then all tags will be organized according to hyphen location within the name.
-More information can be found about this under useHypenDataTables.
+More information can be found about this under useHypens.

 Parameters:
 String tagName: The name of the tag being inserted.